menu

-Ellington is a blue-collar town, with 42.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ellington, you'll notice that it is more blue-collar than most other communities in America.
+42.89% of Ellington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ellington is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Ellington who work in maintenance occupations (9.03%), sales jobs (7.45%), and food service (7.00%).

 Ellington’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Ellington does not have a public transit system used by locals to get to and from work.
+Ellington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Ellington, just 11.80% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.